cemretok/kstreams/README.md

    + [TimeWindows](https://kafka.apache.org/0110/javadoc/org/apache/kafka/streams/kstream/TimeWindows.html)
    + [KGroupedStream](https://kafka.apache.org/0102/javadoc/org/apache/kafka/streams/kstream/KGroupedStream.html)

-   Pay attention to the method : `windowedBy` of KGroupedStream class

-   And finaly you can take a look `reduce` method of TimeWindowedKStream class
+   Pay attention to the methods : `windowedBy` of KGroupedStream class and `reduce` method of TimeWindowedKStream class

   7. **Level: Hard - JoinTweets.
 Producer - TweetWithResponseProducer**
    In this exercise you will have to calculate the time difference